abouchard-ds/Datacamp/README.md

-# Datacamp
-Notes from 1 year of (good) experience with Datacamp.
-I've closed my account since they are raising the price to a level I don't want to pay.
-My goal was to code, learn and complement my academic program.

 [Datacamp](https://www.datacamp.com/home) is a website to learn "*data science*" online with a heavy focus on coding exercises.
 They offer mainly R/Python courses.
 I discovered the website while doing the *Harvardx Data Science Professionnal Certificate* because some exercises were coded on Datacamp.

+I've used it for 1 year but have now closed my account since they are raising the price to a level I don't think it's worth it.
+My goal was to code, learn and complement my academic pursuit.

 ## Summary:
 Between January 2019 and January 2020 I've: